 2. Notwithstanding paragraph 1 of this subsection, the student count shall be determined initially using an estimated student count based on actual registration of pupils before the beginning of the school year.
 Notwithstanding section 15-1042, subsection F, student level data submitted to the department may be used to determine estimated student counts.
 After the first forty days, one hundred days or two hundred days in session, as applicable, the charter school shall revise the student count to be equal to the actual average daily membership, as defined in section 15-901, of the charter school.
 Before the fortieth day, one hundredth day or two hundredth day in session, as applicable, the state board of education, the state board for charter schools, the sponsoring university, the sponsoring community college district or the sponsoring group of community college districts may require a charter school to report periodically regarding pupil enrollment and attendance, and the department of education may revise its computation of equalization assistance based on the report.
 A charter school shall revise its student count, base support level and charter additional assistance before May 15.
 A charter school that overestimated its student count shall revise its budget before May 15.
 A charter school that underestimated its student count may revise its budget before May 15.

-3. A charter school may utilize section 15-855 for the purposes of this section.
+3. A charter school may use section 15-855 for the purposes of this section.
 The charter school and the department of education shall prescribe procedures for determining average daily membership.

 4. Equalization assistance for the charter school shall be determined by adding the amount of the base support level and charter additional assistance.
-The amount of the charter additional assistance is one thousand eight hundred seven dollars per student count in preschool programs for children with disabilities, kindergarten programs and grades one through eight and two thousand one hundred six dollars three cents per student count in grades nine through twelve.
+The amount of the charter additional assistance is $1,843.14 per student count in preschool programs for children with disabilities, kindergarten programs and grades one through eight and $2,148.15 per student count in grades nine through twelve.